 Diving is quite popular and developed in Georgia.
 There is a diving or underwater swimming community to help you explore the seabed.
 The deeper you go, the more interesting the sea and the more adrenaline is released.

-Batumi is famous Georgian Black sea resorts, where you can find modern architecture, cozy restaurants, beautiful mountains, fish markets, and local traditional houses and also explore sea life.
+Batumi is a famous Georgian Black sea resort, where you can find modern architecture, cozy restaurants, beautiful mountains, fish markets, and local traditional houses and also explore sea life.
 If you decide to explore the Black Sea world, four sunken ships and three planes, you should definitely take a course with the diving community, after which you will receive a certificate.

 The diving community founded in 2007 and since then offers swimming in Sarpi, Kvariati, Tsikhisdziri, Martvili Canyon, Prometheus Cave, and Paliastom Lake.